ipfs-shipyard/ipfs-primer/install-ipfs/lessons/initialize-repository.md

 ```sh
 blocks		config		datastore	version
 ```
-NB: The readme file from above is served up from the blocks folder on your local drive.
-Run a grep to find out the exact location.
+All of the contents of your IPFS repository are stored within this directory.
+For example, the readme file from above is stored in here, along with the other files it links to.
+You can run a grep to find out the exact location.

 ### Step 4: Open the IPFS Configuration file